 2. Choose a Freshly Cut Bolt of Wood

 The second step is choosing a freshly cut bolt of wood.
 You must ensure that the bolt has enough wood so that you can whittle away the excess to carve your handle.
 We recommend going to a firewood cutter for more options.
 Ensure the bolt is green, straight-grained, without knots, and about 10 to 16 inches in diameter.
 If you look for bolts of this type, it will be easier to shape into an axe handle.

 3. Split the Bolt

 Next, you need to split the bolt.
-Depending on the size of the bolt and the desired size of the axe handle, split the main bolt into quarters, sixths, or eighths.
+Depending on the bolt’s size and the axe handle’s desired dimensions, split the main bolt into quarters, sixths, or eighths.
 Each split piece is called a billet.
 Ideally, each billet should have 4 to 5 inches of bark.

-As you separate the billets, try to keep the same annual growth ring at the center of where your handle will be cut.
-The reason for this is that it will provide the handle with more strength and shock absorption.
+As you separate the billets, keep the same annual growth ring at the center of where your handle will be cut.
+This is because it will provide the handle with more strength and shock absorption.

 4. Hew the Billets

 Now that you have your billets, it is time to score and hew them.
-More specifically, score and hew the triangle on the inside of the billet and remove the bark.
-Hew the surface so it is smooth.
+More specifically, score and hew the triangle inside the billet and remove the bark.
+Then, hew the surface so it is smooth.
 On the smooth surface, trace an outline of the shape of your desired handle.